moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/admin-area.md

 ### 3.1.
 Abuse reports

-Abuse reports should cluster-level data as we want bad actors to be flagged globally on all cells.
+Abuse reports should be cluster-level data as we want bad actors to be flagged globally on all cells.

 ### 3.2.
 Analytics